SpiderOak/nimbus.io/docs/administrators_guide.rst

 for the central database is outside the scope of this document, as there are many excellent guides available.

-Storage Slusters are groups of 10 homogeneous machines acting as a team.
+Storage Clusters are groups of 10 homogeneous machines acting as a team.
 The hardware and the role of each machine is identical (i.e. there are no special machines or single points of failure within a Storage Cluster.)
 When you need more storage capacity, you add more storage clusters.
 Migration processes